thanasisKirmizis/parallelAndDistributedSystems/Assignment 2/README.md

 Even though running the MPI implementation of a code on a single node (such as your local machine) might not provide any substantial improvements, running it on a truly distributed system shows the true potential of the MPI "parallelization".
 In this case, the tests were done on this HPC cluster (https://it.auth.gr/en/hpc), in order to demonstrare the difference in execution time between the asynchronous versus the synchronous implementation.
+The goal here is to "hide" the communications time under calculations time, so running the program even on many different nodes may create small difference in terms of time.
 Below are the results of the tests run to find the k=20 nearest neighbors on various input data sizes:

 |Graph 1      |
 | :---------: |